How nature can benefit your mental health

-From 31 October, leaders from the world’s nations will meet in Glasgow for COP26 to assess commitments and progress made in tackling climate change.
+Last autumn, leaders from the world’s nations met in Glasgow for COP26 to assess commitments and progress made in tackling climate change.
 This follows the agreement made in Paris in 2015 to limit global heating to below 2°C above pre-industrial levels and aspire to keep it to 1.5°C. These are highly aspirational targets which need to be met if severe damage to the Earth and the billions of organisms, including people, who live on it is to be avoided.
-It is earnestly to be hoped that the Glasgow conference will be a success, but the real test is what happens afterwards, in terms of nations achieving their agreed targets to reduce emissions of greenhouse gases.
+It is generally said that the Glasgow conference was a success, but the real test is what happens afterwards, in terms of nations achieving their agreed targets to reduce emissions of greenhouse gases.

 "We hope the Churchill Fellows in these themes will gain valuable ideas and experience." - Professor Peter Liss, Environment Working Group member

 Closely linked to the climate change issue is that of the environment more generally, including biodiversity loss.
 Our activities have and continue to use and exploit the Earth’s natural resources with detrimental effects including pollution by a whole host of chemicals producing harm to biological systems, including us.
-Dealing with this topic is also difficult in part because of its breadth, with a myriad of individual chemicals and their interactions to be understood and their harmful effects dealt with.
+Dealing with this topic is of considerable difficulty in part because of its breadth, with a myriad of individual chemicals and their interactions to be understood and their harmful effects dealt with.

 So, what can the Churchill Fellowship do to attempt to address these big issues?
-Clearly the Churchill Fellowship can only be a small player in trying to advance knowledge of such large and complex problems.
-However, as a member of the charity’s environment and resources Working Group, I have helped to develop two new themes within which Churchill Fellowships can be awarded.
-These will enable Fellows to identify tractable aspects of the issues, learn how they are addressed in other countries and then bring that understanding back to UK where it can be applied to our particular situation.
+Clearly the Fellowship can only be a small player in trying to advance knowledge of such large and complex problems.
+However, as a member of the charity’s Environment and Resources Working Group, I have helped to develop two new programmes within which Churchill Fellowships can be awarded.
+These will enable Fellows to identify tractable aspects of the issues, learn how they are addressed in other countries and then apply that understanding in the UK where it can be applied to our particular situation.

-We do not see these two themes as being independent of each other, since in some cases there is interlinkage between climate and environmental changes.
+We do not see the themes of these two programmes as being independent of each other, since in some cases there is interlinkage between climate and environmental changes.
 For example, change in climate affects organisms and, in turn, feedbacks from the environment can ameliorate or exacerbate climate change.
-With this in mind, there is no detriment to Fellowship proposals that address aspects of both themes and the interactions between them.
+With this in mind, there is no detriment to Fellowship proposals that address aspects of both programmes and the interactions between them.

-Also common to both themes, we are encouraging applications that seek to enhance understanding, appreciation and engagement by stakeholders and wider society, for example through education, communication, participation or policy initiatives.
+Also common to both programmes, we are encouraging applications that seek to enhance understanding, appreciation and engagement by stakeholders and wider society, for example through education, communication, participation or policy initiatives.

-In such ways we hope the Churchill Fellows in these themes will gain valuable ideas and experience, which on return to the UK will help to address the great climate and environmental challenges that we face.
+In such ways we hope the Churchill Fellows in these programmes will gain valuable ideas and experience, which can be used in the UK to help to address the great climate and environmental challenges that we face.